TCU vs. Colorado: Odds, spread, over/under - September 2

 TCU vs. Colorado Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across different sportsbooks.
+See the odds, spread and over/under for this matchup at different sportsbooks.

 |Favorite